 Interns will participate in weekly case conference seminar, with each trainee presenting cases on a rotating basis.
 Emphasis will be placed on case formulation, transference issues and cultural considerations.
 Interns will also participate in weekly in-house didactic seminar on a variety of topics.
 This didactic is in addition to the biweekly didactics organized through the consortium.

 Interns will also participate in all CDCR mandated trainings.
-Included in this is a four-day onboarding training in Elk Grove, CA that will take place within the first month of the internship, as well as 40 hours of required training to become provisioned to use our electronic health records system.
+Included in this is an onboarding training that will take place within the first month of the internship, as well as 40 hours of required training to become provisioned to use our electronic health records system.
 These trainings are mandatory and are in addition to in-house orientation with the Training and Assessment team.

 Please note that some of the training opportunities may change based on staff availability and changes in the institution or CDCR policy.